HopefulHeart2020/SendIt/README.md

 We hope to make parcel delivery more efficient by providing a platform for commuters to help with deliveries.

 **Deployed Web Application**

+Link to our Web application:
 [https://sendit-orbital2020.herokuapp.com/](https://sendit-orbital2020.herokuapp.com/)

+(Note: We are using a free plan for Heroku, it might take awhile for the Application to load at first.
+The application may be slow initially, please be patient.)

 ## <a name="setting-up"></a>2.1 Setting Up
 ### Setting up the project on local machine **(example using Mac OSX):**